Tappara: Recent days and success in mid-2010s

 During the 1990s, Tappara did not gain any notable success besides finishing third in the league in spring 1990.
 In 1992, the once so mighty team even had to fight for its place at the top level in relegation playoffs against Oulun Kärpät.
 A glimpse of glory was, however, achieved on the international level, as Tappara player Timo Jutila captained the Finnish national team to win the ice hockey world championship in 1995.
 In the early 2000s, Tappara played some good seasons, winning silver medals in both 2001 and 2002.
 In 2003 – to the surprise of many – Tappara won the Finnish championship, coached by Jukka Rautakorpi.
-After that, Tappara reached 3rd place in the top league in 2008 but that achievement was followed by some difficult seasons.
+After that, Tappara reached third place in the top league in 2008 but that achievement was followed by some difficult seasons.
 Tappara qualified only once to the playoffs between 2009 and 2012.

 All changed in the 2012–13 season when Tappara made it to the finals for the first time since the 2003 championship, but lost to Ässät.
 In 2014 and 2015 Tappara came even closer to the title.
 Both final series were decided in a decisive seventh game and both of the games Kärpät won in overtime.
 In 2016, Tappara finally won the championship after beating HIFK in the finals.
 In 2017, Tappara won the regular season for the first time since 2002, advanced to the finals for the fifth time in a row and won another championship against KalPa.
-In 2018, Tappara reached the finals for a record-breaking 6th year in a row, but lost to Kärpät in 6 games.
+In 2018, Tappara reached the finals for a record-breaking sixth year in a row, but lost to Kärpät in 6 games.
 The great streak of final appearances came to an end in 2019 when HPK defeated Tappara in the semi-finals in six games.
 The medal streak continued however, as Tappara won the bronze medal game against HIFK.

 Home arena

-Tappara has played their home games in Tampereen jäähalli since it was built in 1965.
+Tappara used to play their home games in Tampereen jäähalli since it was built in 1965.
 The local rival Ilves used the same arena.
 The arena was the first indoor arena in Finland and it is located in the neighborhood of Hakametsä.
 Originally the capacity was 10,200 spectators, but it has declined in various renovations over the years.
 In its current form, the arena accommodates 7,300 spectators.

-A new arena was built in the city center of Tampere on a covered rail yard.
-The new Nokia arena opened in December 2021.
-The arena is the main stage of the 2022 Ice Hockey World Championships.

 The old rink continues as a venue for indoor sports.
 The ice-hockey club KooVee and the junior teams of Tappara and Ilves will use this location for official games.

+Currently, Tappara's home arena is Nokia Arena.
+This new arena was built in the city center of Tampere on a covered rail yard and opened in December 2021.
+The arena has a capacity of 13,455 in hockey games.
+The arena was the main stage of Ice Hockey World Championships in both 2022 and 2023.
+Like the old arena, the new arena is also shared with local rivals Ilves.
+The arena is also a major venue for concerts.